kaiba-tech/kaiba/docs/index.md

 ## Typical usecases

-* You `GET` data form api, but need to transform it for your backend system
+* You `GET` data from api, but need to transform it for your backend system
 * `POST`ing data to an api that needs data on a different format than what your system produces
 * All your backends speak different language? pipe it through __Piri__
 * Customer delivers weirdly formatted data?
 Use __Piri__ to make it sexy